chepyego/chepyego/README.md

 </a>

 **What it does:**
-This was my capstone project that I did when I was learning frontend skills.
+This was my capstone project, which I completed while learning frontend skills.
 It is a web application used to manage stock and monitor profit and loss.

+name: GitHub Readme YouTube Cards
+on:
+  schedule:
+    # Runs every hour, on the hour
+    - cron: "0 * * * *"
+  workflow_dispatch:

+jobs:
+  build:
+    runs-on: ubuntu-latest
+    # Allow the job to commit to the repository
+    permissions:
+      contents: write
+    # Run the GitHub Readme YouTube Cards action
+    steps:
+      - uses: DenverCoder1/github-readme-youtube-cards@main
+        with:
+          channel_id: UCipSxT7a3rn81vGLw9lqRkg